Samsar4/CompTIA-Security-SY0-501-Study-Guide/README.md

 ### Clearing/Clear
 Clear means to tell the device through user commands inherent to the massa storage device to sanitize the data. *(i.e. send commands to a hard drive to erase data)*

-🛑 Can be done with commands such as erase, format and delete (these methods are not final)
+🛑 **Can be done with commands such as erase, format and delete (these methods are not final)**

 ### Purge
 Purging will process the device to remove data from the drive, the device might will no longer be usable.
 Means to use anything other than an internal command to sanitize the data on the media. *(i.e. Degausser: machine with a strong magnetic field that destroys/purge the data from massa storage devices)*

-**purge also means that the device is basically not useful anymore**
+🛑 **Purge also means that the device is basically not useful anymore**

 ### Crypto Erase
-In case you lost the keys to encrypted device.
+* In case you lost the keys to encrypted device.

 ### Destroy / Data Destruction
 Ruin the media in such a way tha it is no longer functional.